-They say everything comes in threes, and I guess that my journey has had three big moments.
+They say everything comes in threes, and I guess my journey has had three big moments.

 For you see, today is where my journey ends.

 It’s been a long time coming.
 Over the last year, there’s been a recurring theme on this blog: the creeping, impending doom of finality.
-I’ve struggled with it over the past year.
-Part of me looks out at the bar full of fresh-eyed 20-something backpackers – dancing, socializing, and drinking care-free, with only a hangover to worry about tomorrow – and thinks “I wish I could be that way.”
+I’ve struggled with it.
+Part of me looks out at the bar full of fresh-eyed twentysomething backpackers—dancing, socializing, and drinking care-free, with only a hangover to worry about tomorrow—and thinks, “I wish I could be that way.”
 I want to go chasing ghosts.
 “Maybe just a little longer,” I say to myself.
 I keep grasping at sand, hoping it won’t seep through my hands and I’ll be able to hold on a little longer.
 Just one more day as Peter Pan couldn’t hurt.

 Traveling alone doesn’t mean you get lonely.
 You learn that there’s nothing wrong with eating dinner, seeing a movie, or going out for a drink by yourself.